 1The Agency will consider awarding a Contract to a Bidder that splits a four (4) to six (6) bed cluster site into more than one (1) facility as long as those facilities contain a total of four (4) to six (6) cluster beds.

+In order to best meet the needs of Children across the State of Iowa and to serve them in or near their home communities, Contractors must be able to serve both male and female Youth in all cluster sites within all Service Area(s) for which the Contractor is proposing services.
+Gender specific cluster sites shall not be permissible.

 The Agency intends to develop access to SAL for all Iowa geographies and Bidders are encouraged to study the map provided in Attachment E that shows the counties in each of the DHS Service Areas.
 This will help inform the development of Bidders’ Proposals.